Web File Manager Browser Client

 Share with OneDrive:

-To share a file externally with someone outside your company, select the file, then choose “Share OneDrive”.
+To share a file up to 50 MB in size externally with someone outside your company, select the file, then choose “Share OneDrive”.
 A copy of the file will be uploaded to your OneDrive Account.
 A link will also be presented which you can use to send to the external person.
 Note – you may access the advanced sharing options by selecting the file in your OneDrive Account.
 By default the user will be able to edit the document.
 To provide a view only link, un-check the “Allow editing” box.

 Click Share to copy the file to your OneDrive Account and create the public share link.